-If an entity, field, or parameter is not required, it can be wrapped in an Optional<T>, but the inner value can still be constrained with the @UnwrapValidatedValue annotation.
-If the Optional is absent, then the constraints are not applied.
+If an entity, field, or parameter is not strictly required, it can be wrapped in an Optional<T>, but the wrapped value can still be constrained by setting the annotation parameter payload = Unwrapping.Unwrap.class.
+If the optional container is empty, then the constraints are not applied.